onrelay/sipxecs/README.md

 # Welcome to the sipXecs project!

-sipXcom is an advanced open soure SIP / IP based enterprise communication system originally developed by PingTel in the early 2000s.
-It has since then been developed and sponsored by commercial organizations such as Avaya, Nortel, eZuce and CoreDial.
-It is now being further developed and maintained by OnRelay, who is using sipXcom as an integral part of its cloud based mobile business phone service.
+sipXecs, aka sipXcom, is an advanced open soure IP based enterprise communication system originally developed by PingTel in the early 2000s.
+It has since then been developed and sponsored by a chain of commercial organizations such as Avaya, Nortel, eZuce and CoreDial.

+sipXcom is now being further developed and maintained by OnRelay, who is using sipXcom as an integral part of its cloud based mobile business phone service.
+This repository is a fork from the latest stable release 21.04 at https://github.com/sipXcom/sipxecs.

 Both *sipXecs* and *sipXcom* have been used interchangably for historic reasons.
 At OnRelay we now use *sipXecs* to name this open source project and *sipXcom* to name the resulting product, but this terminology may not be consistent across the code base and legacy documentation.